Belles, Dominica: Name

 The Creole name for the town is Norway (pronounced as "nor-way".
 Belles previously named Bassinville got its modern name from Henry Hesketh Bell.
 This village is located near the center of the island.
 The main highway Nicholas Liverpool Highway runs north to Marigot.
 If the road is taken south, it ends up in Roseau, the capital of the island.
 There is a Catholic church in the village.
 It is dedicated to Saint Peter Donders (constructed 1929).
 The feast of Belles 'fete Belles' is celebrated yearly in the village.
 People come from near and far to celebrate.
 In recent years, the community, which was heavily dependent on agriculture, remains a significant contributor towards agricultural development on the island.

 The Road

-An excerpt from Lenox Honychurch, the islands most notable historian states that; By early 1947 the road cutting had only reached the hill at D'Leau Gommier and all of the money had disappeared.
+An excerpt from Lennox Honychurch, the islands most notable historian states that; By early 1947 the road cutting had only reached the hill at D'Leau Gommier and all of the money had disappeared.
 In three years of work the road had only progressed about a mile and a half.
 The project closed down and it was not resurrected for almost a decade.
 People spoke of "bobol" and they sang about it in two famous "chantè mas" during the masquerade of 1947: "Sa ki twavai Norway!" and "Si ou té Norway sa ou téké fè?